-(a) The following process diagram depicts a proposed model for establishing a new Customer Service in ACT.
-In this model the Meter is shown as being installed before the Supply has been established with the Retailer issuing a Supply Establishment Service Order after receiving confirmation that the Metering Installation is complete.
+- (a) The following process diagram depicts a proposed model for establishing a new Customer Service in ACT. - (b) This process diagram depicts that the Customer or Customers Representative has engaged with the DNSP regarding the cable servicing works being undertaken prior to engaging with the Retailer. - (c) In this model the Meter is shown as being installed before the Supply has been established with the Retailer issuing a Supply Establishment Service Order after receiving confirmation that the Metering Installation is complete.